1) Do research early

 Part of being a great recruit means having the tournament experience.
 Play in tournaments that will help you develop your game and demonstrate your level of play.
 Most D1 programs will look for national-level tournament results.
 Learn more about the National High School Invitational.

 Don’t wait for coaches to contact you.
 Coaches are busy and recruiting is just one of the hats their wear.
 Most prospects need to reach out to initiate contact and advocate for themselves in order to gain interest from the coaches at their target schools.

 4) Lead the process yourself

 Coaches want to hear directly from the prospect -- not their parents, not their coach, and not a consultant.
-This is a preferable strategy for a few reason… 1) it allows prospects to develop a personal relationship with coaches, which is important because prospects will have a close relationship with their college coach, 2) it allows coaches to gauge whether a prospect’s interest in genuine, and 3) it provides prospects with the opportunity to develop their communication and self-advocacy skills.
+This is a preferable strategy for a few reasons… 1) it allows prospects to develop a personal relationship with coaches, which is important because prospects will have a close relationship with their college coach, 2) it allows coaches to gauge whether a prospect’s interest in genuine, and 3) it provides prospects with the opportunity to develop their communication and self-advocacy skills.

 5) Write a great introductory email

 Again, coaches are busy.
 You might be able to write a great email, but if it’s too long or doesn’t contain certain key pieces of information up front, it can easily fall into the category of “too long, didn’t read”.
 Your introductory email should be your “elevator pitch” -- a concise email that contains only the essentials.
 Send your intro email at the end of sophomore year and again at the start of junior year.